Mapping the Two-Component Atomic Fermi Gas to the Nuclear Shell-Model: Abstract

 \section{Abstract}

-The physics of two-component fermi systems is now frequently addressed in laboratories.
+The physics of a two-component cold fermi gas is now frequently addressed in laboratories.
 Usually this is done for large samples of tens to hundreds of thousands of particles.
-However, there are now groups working towards few-body systems (1-100 particles) in very tight traps where the shell structure of the external potential becomes important.
-This is analogous to the situation encountered in nuclear structure physics.
-Here the state-of-the-art method is large-scale diagonalization of the interaction hamiltonian in an appropriate model space.
-We map the atomic physics problem onto the nuclear shell-model and show that the two-component atomic fermi gas with zero-range interaction does not suffer from the famous fermionic sign problem, making Quantum Monte Carlo methods feasible.
+However, it is now possible to produce few-body systems (1-100 particles) in very tight traps where the shell structure of the external potential becomes important.
+A system of two-species fermionic cold atoms with an attractive zero-range interaction is analogous to a simple model of nucleus in which neutrons and protons interact only through a residual pairing interaction.
+In this article, we discuss how the problem of a two-component atomic fermi gas in a tight external trap can be mapped to the nuclear shell model so that readily available many-body techniques in nuclear physics, such as the Shell Model Monte Carlo (SMMC) method, can be directly applied to the study of these systems.
+We demonstrate an application of the SMMC method by estimating the pairing correlations in a small two-component Fermi system with moderate-to-strong short-range two-body interactions in a three-dimensional harmonic external trapping potential.